-University of Tennessee Health Sciences Center
+University of Tennessee Health Science Center

-UCLA Medical Center
+- Harbor/UCLA Medical Center

 MU Health Care participates with most major managed care organizations.
 To find out whether MU Health Care is a participating provider in your insurance plan or network, or for information on co-payments and deductibles, please contact your insurance carrier directly.